Carnegie library: History

 Carnegie believed in giving to the "industrious and ambitious; not those who need everything done for them, but those who, being most anxious and able to help themselves, deserve and will be benefited by help from others."
 Under segregation, Black people were generally denied access to public libraries in the Southern United States.
 Rather than insisting on his libraries being racially integrated, Carnegie funded separate libraries for African Americans in the South.
 For example, in Houston he funded a separate Colored Carnegie Library.
 The Carnegie Library in Savannah, Georgia, opened in 1914 to serve Black residents, who had been excluded from the segregated White public library.
 The privately organized Colored Library Association of Savannah had raised money and collected books to establish a small Library for Colored Citizens.
 Having demonstrated their willingness to support a library, the group petitioned for and received funds from Carnegie.
 U.S. Supreme Court Justice Clarence Thomas wrote in his 2008 memoirs that he frequently used that library as a boy, before the public library system was desegregated.

 The library buildings were constructed in a number of styles, including Beaux-Arts, Italian Renaissance, Baroque, Classical Revival, and Spanish Colonial, to enhance their appearance as public buildings.
 Scottish Baronial was one of the styles used for libraries in Carnegie's native Scotland.
 Each style was chosen by the community.
 As the years went by James Bertram, Carnegie's secretary, became less tolerant of approving designs that were not to his taste.
 Edward Lippincott Tilton, a friend often recommended by Bertram, designed many of the buildings.

-The architecture was typically simple and formal, welcoming patrons to enter through a prominent doorway, nearly always accessed via a staircase from the ground level.
+The architecture was typically simple and formal, welcoming patrons through a prominent doorway, nearly always accessed via a staircase from the ground level.
 The entry staircase symbolized a person's elevation by learning.
 Similarly, most libraries had a lamp post or lantern installed near the entrance, meant as a symbol of enlightenment.

-Carnegie's grants were very large for the era, and his library philanthropy is one of the most costly philanthropic activities, by value, in history.
+Carnegie's grants were very large for the era, and his library philanthropy was one of the most costly philanthropic activities, by value, in history.
 Carnegie continued funding new libraries until shortly before his death in 1919.
 Libraries were given to towns and cities in Great Britain and much of the English-speaking world: Almost $56.2 million went for construction of 2,509 libraries worldwide.
 Of that, $40 million was given for construction of 1,670 public library buildings in 1,412 American communities.
 Small towns received grants of $10,000 that enabled them to build large libraries that immediately were among the most significant town amenities in hundreds of communities.